BURN INJURY LAWYERS | MARYLAND, VIRGINIA & WASHINGTON DC

 There are three primary sources of burns from an auto collision:

-- Heat Burns: Car accidents can cause a fuel tank to rupture, producing a fuel-based fire.
+- Heat: Car accidents can cause a fuel tank to rupture, producing a fuel-based fire.
 Where a victim comes into direct contact with flames or a hot surface, there may be heat burn injuries.

-- Electrical Burns: This burn may occur when electrical current passes through the victim’s body.
+- Electrical: This burn may occur when an electrical current passes through the victim’s body.
 Modern vehicles incorporate many types of electrical systems that can lead to electrical burns; plus, if a vehicle strikes a utility pole, any downed electrical wires may cause injuries.

-- Chemical Burns: The most common scenario of a chemical burn is when a victim is involved in an accident with a truck carrying hazardous substances.
+- Chemical: The most common scenario of a chemical burn is when a victim is involved in an accident with a truck carrying hazardous substances.
 When the cargo containers are ruptured, the resulting chemical spill may cause serious injuries.